aboutcode-org/vulnerablecode/docs/source/contributing.rst

 - Submit a `bug fix <https://github.com/nexB/vulnerablecode/labels/bug>`_ for any existing issue.
-- Create a `new issue <https://github.com/nexB/vulnerablecode/issues>`_ to request a feature, submit a feedback, or ask a question.
+- Create a `new issue <https://github.com/nexB/vulnerablecode/issues>`_ to request a feature, submit feedback, or ask a question.

 .. note::
     Make sure to check existing `issues <https://github.com/nexB/vulnerablecode/issues>`_,